Recent Scientific Publications

-Quentin Arnaud, Sophie Giordano-Spring (2024), “Tax disclosure strategies and reputational risks: An exploration based on the GRI Standard 207,” Journal of Cleaner Production,
+Quentin Arnaud, Sophie Giordano-Spring (2024), “Tax disclosure strategies and reputational risks: An exploration based on the GRI 207 standard,” Journal of Cleaner Production,

 Volume 470, ISSN 0959-6526, https://doi.org/10.1016/j.jclepro.2024.143278

 The Global Reporting Initiative (hereinafter the GRI), a pioneering organization focused on sustainability reporting standards, introduced a new standard dedicated to tax reporting in 2019 (GRI 207: Tax), recognizing tax disclosure as a material CSR issue.
 Accordingly, we examine tax disclosure as defined by GRI 207.
-The literature on CSR reporting indicates that companies increase their CSR disclosures to mitigate negative attention surrounding CSR issues.
+The literature on CSR reporting shows that companies increase their CSR disclosures to mitigate negative attention to CSR issues.
 Based on this literature, we hypothesize that tax disclosure, as defined by GRI 207, is positively associated with firms’ reputational risks (RRs).
-Our sample consists of the 120 largest listed companies on the French financial market that are most subject to scrutiny.
+Our sample consists of the 120 largest publicly traded companies on the French financial market that are most subject to scrutiny.
 The data were collected for the year 2019.
 We use linear regressions to identify the determinants of tax disclosure strategies.
-As expected, higher RRs are associated with greater tax disclosure.
+As expected, higher RR levels are associated with greater tax disclosure.
 Based on the GRI 207 disclosure items, three strategies are identified in reference to Carroll’s (1991) CSR pyramid.
-We find that reputational risks, as measured by the presence of tax havens and financial controversies, are associated with distinct tax disclosure strategies.
+We find that reputational risks—measured by the presence of tax havens and financial controversies—are associated with distinct tax disclosure strategies.
 The issuance of a disclosure standard does not guarantee greater transparency.
-To our knowledge, our study is the first to examine tax disclosure strategies framed by the most recent GRI 207 standard as part of CSR reporting.
+To our knowledge, our study is the first to examine tax disclosure strategies within the framework of the most recent GRI 207 standard as part of CSR reporting.
 We provide several implications and directions for future research.

 GILLET-MONJARRET, C. (2024), “Corporate Information Auditors: A Typology of Strategies for Promoting Audit Engagements on Websites,” *Comptabilité-Contrôle-Audit*, vol. 30, no. 2, pp. 1–55. https://doi.org/10.3917/cca.302.0001

-In France, certain companies are legally required to undergo a corporate audit.
-The accounting profession holds a virtual monopoly on the corporate audit market, particularly the Big Four, which are considered professional service firms (PSFs).
+In France, certain companies are required by law to undergo a corporate audit.
+The accounting profession holds a virtual monopoly on the corporate audit market, particularly the Big 4, which are considered professional service firms (PSFs).
 This study draws on sociological theories of professions and legitimacy to analyze the VS market.
-In this research, we examine strategies for legitimizing VS engagements.
-We conducted a discourse analysis of how these engagements are promoted on auditors’ websites.
-The results highlight various strategies for promoting the performance of VS engagements aimed at legitimizing their new competencies and which can be linked to different forms of knowledge.
+In this research, we focus on strategies for legitimizing VS engagements.
+We conducted a discursive analysis of how these engagements are promoted on auditors’ websites.
+The results highlight various strategies for promoting the implementation of social verification missions, aimed at legitimizing their new competencies and which can be linked to different forms of knowledge.

 Ghio, A., Senn, J., Giordano-Spring, S., & Cho, C. H. (2024).
 Diversity at the top: Evidence on board composition and representation.
 In M. Magnan & G. Michelon (Eds.),Handbook on Corporate Governance and Corporate Social Responsibility(pp. 345–358).
 Edward Elgar Publishing.https://doi.org/10.4337/9781802208771.00037